Scuba Diving in Bunaken: Best Dive Sites + Eco Dive Resorts

 Want to explore the best dive sites in Bunaken?
 Discover everything you need to know about diving in North Sulawesi, including the best time to visit and eco-friendly dive resorts for a sustainable scuba vacation.

-It encompasses the main island of Bunaken, together with Siladen, Manado Tua, Mantehage and Nain, as well as the surrounding reefs and dramatic underwater cliffs.
+The MPA encompasses the main island of Bunaken, together with Siladen, Manado Tua, Mantehage and Nain, as well as the surrounding reefs and underwater cliffs.

 On a dive trip to Bunaken, you can observe a staggering variety of tropical fish, sea turtles and reef sharks.
-The above water scenery is equally captivating, with pristine beaches where sea turtles come to nest.
+In our opinion, the above-water scenery is equally captivating, with gorgeous beaches where sea turtles come to nest.

 Beyond Bunaken, the park also encompasses the muck diving sites of Manado Bay.
 Here, unique critters like frogfish, mandarin fish and mimic octopus can be spotted in the nutrient-rich, silty environments.